If you’ve ever thought about getting an Emotional Support Animal (ESA), you’ve probably wondered: How much does it cost?

 Your ESA letter is valid for 12 months and must be renewed annually to maintain legal protections.

-Schedule your renewal before the expiration date to avoid any gaps in housing or travel accommodations.
+Schedule your ESA letter renewal before the expiration date to avoid any gaps in housing or travel accommodations.
 If you’re unsure what a proper renewal should look like, review the sample ESA letter at RealESALetter.com to see exactly what elements are needed to meet legal standards.

 To help you see the big picture, here’s a breakdown of the average yearly costs of owning an ESA.